 - ‘The Waiting

 ’ at Verity La 6 April 2012: A vignette on guilt and longing, and on purposeful waiting as a kind of lived repentance.
-I’m not sure who she’s waiting for.
-Sometimes I think it must be a rejected lover; at others, an abandoned child.
 It was written in 2005 but I came across it again recently and so sent it off.

-- ‘Desert Whales and a Fishing Village’ in Meanjin issue 72, no. 4, December 2013: An essay about some big-ass whale fossils lying around a desert in Arequipa, and the fisherpeople who live right by them.
-You might remember I posted about travelling there, and about writing the first draft of the essay, in 2012.
+- ‘Desert Whales and a Fishing Village’ in Meanjin issue 72, no. 4, December 2013: A travel essay about some whale fossils that rest in a desert in Arequipa, and the fisherpeople who live right by them.
+You might remember I posted about travelling to Lomas, and about writing the first draft of the essay, in 2012.

 - ‘Red Dog’ in Griffith Review Online: What is Australia for? issue 36, May 2012: Part appraisal of the movie, part personal essay, this looks at Red Dog’s portrayal of Australian identity.
 It’s also about the comfort of family stories and about the rupture when children realise their parents are fallible human beings.
 The process of writing this piece spurred a 2011 post.